AshwinSaji10/Snake2D/README.md

 # Snake2D
-A Different take on the classic snake game made using c++ and graphics.h
+A snake game made using c++ and graphics.h